 Done with the assembly and ready for primer and paint, which was my job.
 I filled all of the screw holes and seams, sanded, primed and painted it with 3 coats of Benjamin Moore White Dove.

 I found baskets in the perfect size (similar here, affiliate link) and added a couple of number plaques by simply sticking them on.

-Edited: I’ve been getting a ton of comments and emails from people asking for the dimensions of our DIY platform bed.
+Edited: I’ve been getting a ton of comments and emails from people asking for the dimensions of our DIY platform bed frame.
 We custom made the bed to specifically fit our full-size futon mattress.